Sabu (wrestler)

-Terrance Michael Brunk (Born December 12,1964 – May 11, 2025) was an American professional wrestler, better known by his ring name Sabu.
-He was known for his trademark style of hardcore wrestling, which he pioneered in his time with Extreme Championship Wrestling (ECW).
+Terrance Michael Brunk (December 12, 1963 – May 11, 2025) was an American professional wrestler, better known by his ring name Sabu.
+He was widely regarded as a pioneer of hardcore wrestling, a reputation built chiefly during his time with Extreme Championship Wrestling (ECW), where his high-risk, weapon-based style helped define the promotion's identity.
 He was a three-time world champion, having held the ECW World Heavyweight Championship twice and the NWA World Heavyweight Championship once.

-Under the tutelage of his uncle Ed "The Sheik" Farhat, Brunk began his career wrestling in the North American independent scene in 1985 under the name of Sabu, before traveling to Japan, competing in Frontier Martial-Arts Wrestling (FMW) and New Japan Pro-Wrestling (NJPW), winning several championships, including the IWGP Junior Heavyweight Championship.
+Under the tutelage of his uncle Ed "The Sheik" Farhat, Brunk began his career wrestling on the North American independent scene in 1985 under the name of Sabu, before traveling to Japan, competing in Frontier Martial-Arts Wrestling (FMW) and New Japan Pro-Wrestling (NJPW), winning several championships, including the IWGP Junior Heavyweight Championship.
 He returned to the United States in 1995, briefly working for World Championship Wrestling (WCW), before beginning his most well-known stint in ECW, where he quickly became a fixture of the promotion.
 During his time in ECW, he became a two-time ECW World Heavyweight Champion and a one-time ECW World Television Champion.
-He would have both a feud and an alliance with The Tazmaniac, defeating him for the ECW FTW Championship and winning the ECW World Tag Team Championship with him.
+He would have both a feud and an alliance with Taz, defeating him for the ECW FTW Championship and winning the ECW World Tag Team Championship with him.
 In 1997, Sabu began a tag team with Rob Van Dam, winning the ECW Tag Team Championship twice.

 After leaving ECW, Sabu wrestled in several national promotions, winning the NWA World Heavyweight Championship for the National Wrestling Alliance in 2000.
 He also had multiple stints in Total Nonstop Action Wrestling, debuting shortly after its creation in 2002 and making his final appearance in 2020.
-From 2006–2007, he was signed to World Wrestling Entertainment as part of their rebooted version of ECW.
+From 2006 to 2007, he was briefly signed to World Wrestling Entertainment as part of their rebooted version of ECW.
 He remained a mainstay on the independent circuit for decades, and wrestled his retirement match for Game Changer Wrestling three weeks before his death.

+Commentators frequently credited Sabu with popularizing the use of tables as weapons in North American wrestling and with laying the groundwork for the tables, ladders, and chairs match concept.
+Assessments of his in-ring ability varied considerably during his career, with some regarding him as one of the best American wrestlers of his era and others considering him overrated, though writers generally agreed his influence on the industry's visual style was outsized relative to his championship record.
+In 2019, Brunk published a memoir, Scars, Silence, & Superglue, co-written with Kenny Casanova, offering his own, often self-critical and occasionally disputed, account of his career.